bnarath/YouTube_Trending/README.md

 1. Regional Analysis: How does trending in different countries impact one another?
     - Which countries generate videos that trend on Youtube and which consume them?
     - Which categories of videos trend more often in different countries?
+    - What is the composition of languages on trending videos across countries?
+    - What is the composition of categories on trending videos across countries?

 2. Popularity Analysis: What impacts how long videos trend on Youtube?
   Factors considered: